nalizadeh/FamChat/README.md

 FamChat is a small but powerfull browser chat app.
+It uses the TooTallNate_Java_WebSocket library.
-It uses the ToTallNate_Java_WebSocket library and can be used in any browser on desktop, android or ios.
+It can be used in any browser on desktop, android or ios.